graphql-dotnet/graphql-dotnet/README.md

 The package publishing process is automated with [GitHub Actions](https://github.com/features/actions).

-After your PR is merged into `master` or `develop` preview packages are published to [GitHub registry](https://github.com/orgs/graphql-dotnet/packages?repo_name=graphql-dotnet).
+After your PR is merged into `master` or `develop`, preview packages are published to [GitHub Packages](https://github.com/orgs/graphql-dotnet/packages?repo_name=graphql-dotnet).

 Stable versions of packages are published to NuGet when a [release](https://github.com/graphql-dotnet/graphql-dotnet/releases) is created.